projectcs13/sensor-cloud/scripts/python/README.md

 the above example will post '{"value": <load_avg>}' every 30 seconds to http://localhost:8000/streams/asd21/data

 The script posts using curl and thus requires curl to be installed.

+## Post streams to localhost:8000

+The script poststreams.py will post streams in a file to localhost:8000/streams, the example files are weatherstreams, financialstreams and gamestreams.
+These files contains the JSON objects of a number of streams and they have the user_id 'andreas'.
+Either make sure that the user 'andreas' exists or change the user_ids in the files.

+Example usages:
+	python poststreams.py weatherstreams

+	python poststreams.py financialstreams

+	python poststreams.py gamestreams